Parks for Pollinators

-We're in our second year for Parks for Pollinators!
+We're in our THIRD year for Parks for Pollinators!
 The Parks for Pollinators campaign, hosted through a partnership between the National Recreation and Park Association (NRPA) and The Scotts Miracle-Gro Foundation, aims to raise public awareness of the pollinator crisis and encourage local action through public parks and recreation.

 NRPA and The Scotts Miracle-Gro Foundation are coordinating a national Parks for Pollinators BioBlitz event to engage, educate and help more people understand the importance of pollinator and native habitats in their local communities.

-Locally, the City of Galveston has teamed up with the Galveston Island Nature Tourism Council, Galveston's Own Farmer's Market, Native Plant Society of Texas (Clear Lake Chapter), Galveston Island Tree Conservancy, and Better Parks for Galveston to promote a Parks for Pollinators event on Saturday, September 24 from 9:30 a.m. to 2 p.m. at Menard Park.
+Locally, the City of Galveston has teamed up with the Galveston Island Nature Tourism Council, Galveston's Own Farmer's Market, Native Plant Society of Texas (Clear Lake Chapter), Galveston Island Tree Conservancy, and Better Parks for Galveston to promote a Parks for Pollinators event on Friday, September 22nd, 2023 from 4:30 p.m. to 7:30 p.m. at Menard Park, 2222 28th Street.
 During the event, there will be a demonstration on how to use INaturalist for your observations, then a garden tour.

 We encourage all residents to participate by visiting our parks and getting out in the community to identify our local pollinators.